Globular cluster distributions as a dynamical probe of dark matter: Introduction

-To illustrate the potential of GC data, Fig.~\ref{fig:Burk_details_intro} shows a sample of results from the main body of this paper (Sec.~\ref{s:udg1}).
-On the left is an image of UDG1\footnote{We are grateful to Shany Danieli for providing this image.}.
-To the right, panel (a) shows results for a DM model of the halo, and panel (b) shows a DM-free model.
-In each case, we run 20 simulations evolving GC orbits over 10~Gyr, and plot the GC luminosity cumulative distribution function (CDF) today, normalised to its value at projected radius $r_\perp=2R_{\rm e}$.
-Green lines are simulation results, thick black line is observed data.
-We see strong preference of the DM model over the DM-free model.
-Our main goal in this work is to begin a systematic exploration of the information content of this and similar data sets.

-Results such as Fig.~\ref{fig:Burk_details_intro} give strong motivation for GC distribution analysis, but it is important to emphasize that the interpretation of GC data is affected by a long list of observational and theoretical challenges.
-On the observational side, robust identification of GC candidates is important, accounting for background and incompleteness.
+While the motivation is compelling, the interpretation of GC data is affected by a long list of observational and theoretical challenges.
+On the observational side, robust identification of GC candidates is important, accounting for background and incompleteness\footnote{GC identification can be far from trivial; see, e.g., the discussion in~\cite{2021MNRAS.502.5921S}, concerning GCs of the Coma cluster's UDG DF44, and the analysis devoted in~\cite{2022ApJ...927L..28D} to GCs in UDG1.}.
 In addition, the true power of the data comes into play if we have mass estimates for GC candidates.
 This requires spectroscopy for at least a sample of the GCs, and luminosity and color information for all GCs and for the stellar body of the galaxy.
-Uncertainties in mass-to-light ratio and in GC age should also be considered.
+Uncertainties in mass-to-light ratio and in GC age should also be considered\footnote{For reference, Galactic GCs have an $M/L_V$ spread of about 25\%~\citep{2020PASA...37...46B}.
+The $M/L_V$ spread of extragalactic GCs (including both intrinsic and modeling uncertainties) is necessarily larger.}.
 On the theory side, a central unknown is the initial conditions of the GC radial distribution and the GC initial mass function (GCIMF).
-In the end of the day, any observed snapshot of the GC system today can be mapped back to some (in general, non unique) set of initial conditions.
-The problem of identifying the impact of DF and other dynamical effects boils down to the problem of deciding which sets of initial conditions are more plausible than others.
+Any observed snapshot of the GC system today can be mapped back to some (in general, non unique) set of initial conditions.
+Thus, the problem of identifying the impact of DF and other dynamical effects boils down to the problem of defining a sufficiently complete parameterization of the space of plausible initial conditions, surveying the predictions arising from each model in that space, and finding either success or contradiction in the comparison with observational data.